 Low-interest credit cards are specifically designed so that those who cannot pay their balance in full every month also will not face high fees.
 Sometimes, a card will offer a low-interest introductory offer for the first six months or the first year.
 Other cards will maintain this lower interest rate level for the duration of your card membership.

-Choosing a credit card with a low interest rate is a good idea for everyone, but especially if you foresee large payments coming on a card that you cannot repay immediately.
+Choosing a credit card with a low interest rate can be a good idea for everyone, but especially if you foresee large payments coming on a card that you cannot repay immediately.

 Most low-interest cards do not offer great benefits or rewards programs, but you can still benefit from lower rates if you need additional time to pay.